 El Bandito The Dark Side Syrah pairs perfectly with red meats or mature and hard cheeses.

 You will also love Nero d’ Avola food pairing, it is one of our most popular red wines that goes amazing with simple dishes.

 The Chenin vines for the El Bandito Cortez were planted in 1972, dryland bush vine (un-trellised), farmed organically.
 The vineyard is a special one as it has been farmed organically since 2001 and every year, good or bad, gives a tension sometimes not as present in their other wines.
 This is possibly due to the high percentage of quartz/silica in the soil.
 Testalonga El Bandito Cortez is subtle, fresh and pure.
 Fine, lacy acid line with a moreish, chalky texture.
 It pairs perfectly with freshwater fish or calamari.

-You can purchase these incredibly diverse Testalonga wines through Pull The Cork in cases of 6x75cl – we can deliver them anywhere in the UK, the surrounding islands, Scotland and the highlands and Europe (just email us for a quote).
+You can purchase these incredibly diverse Testalonga wines through Pull The Cork in cases of 6x75cl – we can deliver them straight to your door.
+Grab our wine subscription and get special offers and discount for our premium collection of natural and organic wines.

 Interested in exploring more?
 Browse our carefully sourced artisan natural wines – and buy South African wines – white, red, orange or sparkling – these are tried and tested!
 Cheers!